MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/image/ptp-required-commands.md

 # PTP Required Commands

 PTP drivers must support commands marked as mandatory in the *Conformance Section* (chapter 14) of the PIMA15740 specification.
 The only exception is that the **GetNumObjects** command is not used.
-In other words, if a device is compliant with the PIMA15740 specification, it will work with Microsoft Windows Me, Windows XP, and later.

 The full list of required PTP commands is: